Albert0i/mariadb-vss/README.2.md

 #### I. The SQL way
-Not all database functions and features of [Prisma ORM](https://www.prisma.io/docs/orm/prisma-schema/data-model/unsupported-database-features)'s supported databases have a Prisma Schema Language equivalent.
-As of this writing, VECTOR datatype is one of them...
 To begin with, our data model is like this:
 ```
   {
     "full_name": "Agatha Christie",